atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

 *  `ATL_ALLOWLIST_SENSITIVE_ENV_VARS`

-  **WARNING:** When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
-As such, this data may be exposed to users or processes running on the host OS.

    Define a comma separated list of environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN' to be ignored by the unset function which is executed in the entrypoint.
 The function uses `^` regex.
 For example, if you set `ATL_ALLOWLIST_SENSITIVE_ENV_VARS="PATH_TO_SECRET_FILE"`, all variables starting with `PATH_TO_SECRET_FILE` will not be unset.

+???+ warning
+    When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
+As such, this data may be exposed to users or processes running on the host OS.

 * `SET_PERMISSIONS` (default: true)